SeanSteinle/cs757-p1/README.md

 ### Environment

 For now, I've been able to do everything I need to do with Python 3.7 and the `requirements.txt` file.
 If things get more complicated, we can use Docker!
+For now though, just create a virtual environment and `pip install -r requirements.txt` away.